brandonaaskov/VolumePreferences/README.md

 Setup
 =====

-To use the plugin, you can either compile a SWF yourself by downloading the source code, or just simply grab the plugin from the [project's downloads page](https://github.com/BrightcoveOS/VolumePreferences/downloads).
+To use the plugin, you can either compile a SWF yourself by downloading the source code, or just simply grab the `VolumePreferences.swf` file from the project's bin-release folder.
 Once you have that, you can [include it as a plugin](http://support.brightcove.com/en/docs/editing-settings-players#analytics) to the player, or [add it as a Module to the BEML](http://support.brightcove.com/en/docs/adding-custom-component-player-template) for your player.